-Each year the Swale Canyon section from Wahkiakus to Harms Rd. closes temporarily for the fire season from mid-June to approximately mid-October.
-This is because the fire hazard is high and Swale Canyon is a potential fire trap.
-There is no reasonable way out of the Canyon except the ends, which are 13 miles apart.
-Washington Dept. of Natural Resources makes the determinations.
-The 13-mile Swale Canyon from Wahkiakus to Harms Rd is not near to any road at all.
-Cell phones don’t work there.
-It is remote.
-You need to set up a car shuttle if you want to do the 13 miles just one way.
+All sections of the entire Klickitat Trail are currently open.
+Each year the Swale Canyon section from Wahkiakus to Harms Rd. closes temporarily from around mid-June to approximately mid-October for fire season.
+This is because when the fire hazard is high, Swale Canyon is a potential fire trap.
+There is no reasonable way out of the Canyon except the ends, which are 13 miles apart, and the Swale Canyon section is not close to any road and there is no cell service.

 - 70% is mixed rocks and dirt

 - 10% is RR ballast